 Medical documents issued by hospitals, laboratories, health care institutions, are housed where they were created and are available 24/7 to intra-hospital and extra- hospital doctors.
 Only references of these documents are centralized.

-Doctors gain in time and efficiency as they have a global view of the patient’s health.
+Health professionals gain in time and efficiency as they have a global view of the patient’s health.